dosipod/SrWiki/First-Time-Setup.md

 | INMP411 | 20 | 80  | Generic Analog
 | MAX4466 | 16 | 120 | Generic Analog

-There are some inexpensive "clap sensors" such as LM393, KY-038 or KY-037.
-These will not work with our firmware.
+Some inexpensive "clap sensors", such as LM393, KY-038 or KY-037, will not work with our firmware.

 ### Analog or I2S Digital?